Squirtle692/VFBERT-GF/README.md

 ## Instructions

 - Collect DNA feature embedding with pre-trained VFBERT.
 - Run downstream classifiers to get outputs.
-All ouputs are concatenated.
-- Fed the concatenated output into meta-model gcForest.
+- All ouputs are concatenated and fed into meta-model gcForest.